 Failing to understand that there are different life insurance policies

 The companies that sell life insurance plans in Singapore have much to offer, and some of these products fit a certain demographic or objective better than the others.
 There are 3 main types of life insurance packages that are being offered in Singapore.
 The first, term life insurance, has a fixed expiry date, which can be a set age or number of years after you’ve purchased the product.
 The second, endowment and life insurance, offers life insurance and a savings component that will be paid out at a fixed maturity date.
 Finally, there are investment-linked life insurance plans that are tied to mutual funds.
 Getting to know each option will help you choose the one that is best matched to your needs.

 Taking a long time to buy a life insurance product

 Life insurance products come with an expiry date, and this date can be a particular number of years after you started paying for premiums or once you reach a specific age.
+Life insurance works differently from home insurance, car insurance that covers a car accident lawyer, and health insurance.
 You may think that you’re too young to need life insurance products and you have a lot of time to prepare for your future needs.
 While this can be true, you should know that signing up for insurance while you’re still young can work to your advantage.
 Insurance premiums tend to go up as the insured ages or as their health condition worsens.
 This means that if you sign up for a life insurance plan while you’re still young and healthy, you can enjoy more affordable premiums.

 Not analysing the details of the insurance product they signed up for